Unlocking the secrets of our seaweeds to track change on British seashores.

 How to take part

 Visit any seashore in the UK and follow the instructions in the survey guide to search for the 14 seaweeds included in this research.
-Due to the current closure of the Natural History Museum we are currently unable to post hard copies of the Big Seaweed Search survey pack, but you can still take part by printing your own guide and recording form.
+The Natural History Museum has now re-opened but we have limited capacity to send out hard copies of the Big Seaweed Search survey pack, please consider downloading and printing your own guide and recording form.